|AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology - Philosophy||Gravity, black holes and physics|

 So the strange quark mass probably isn't ...

-The neutron star, as a very massive compact, rotates at a constant rate for a long time , so that the pulsar emits very regular pulses of electromagnetic radiation.
-As if there was an accurate ticking.
-The registration of these regular electromagnetic pulses of pulsars and their small changes can be used to analyze some subtle astrophysical phenomena in outer space:
+The neutron star, as a very massive compact structure, rotates at a constant speed for a long time, so that the pulsar emits very regular pulses of electromagnetic radiation.
+As if "accurate watches were ticking" there.
+The registration of these regular electromagnetic pulses of pulsars and their small changes can be used to analyze some subtle astrophysical phenomena in outer space :

 Smooth and sudden changes in the